 Political text messages, 501(c)3 charities, and schools are exempt from the TCPA.
 Warranty companies, health insurance providers, roofers, and all kinds of sales robocalls are illegal unless they’ve received your written consent to call you on an autodialer.

 Do you need to get an attorney involved?

 There are cases that a robocaller will not comply with your demands.
 While it is in their best interest to close your complaints outside of the courts, they may call your bluff and deny your request.
 That’s when calling a lawyer could get you paid for robocallers that don’t meet your demands.

 Yes.
 Robocalls.cash is a legitimate website that provides the exact plans to demand money from robocallers the right way.
-When you purchase the kit from Robocalls.cash, you can instantly download the kit.
-Go through the information immediately so that you are prepared to ask the right questions and get the right information out of your next robocaller.
+When you purchase the kit from Robocalls.cash, you can instantly download it.
+Go through the information immediately so that you are prepared to ask the right questions and get the right information from your next robocaller.